 For daily cleaning, warm, soapy water is sufficient.
 Clean your cookware thoroughly after each use.
 Food films left on the pan may cause discoloration and sticking.

-• Martellata Hammered cookware, Axia 3-ply Stainless Steel cookware, and Linea Patrimonio/Heritage cookware - To hand wash your Martellata cookware, we recommend using a non-abrasive, non-chlorine cleanser.
+• Artiste-Clad Copper Cookware - To hand wash your copper cookware, use Lagostina's stainless steel and copper cleaner.
 Immerse the pan in warm water and form a paste with the cookware cleanser.
 Apply the paste using a soft cloth, rubbing in a circular motion from the center outwards.
 Wash in hot, soapy water and dry immediately to prevent water spotting. - To prevent warping, avoid placing a hot pan under cold water.
 Allow pan to cool prior to cleaning. - Nylon scrubbing pads can be used on the pan interior, but a sponge or soft cloth should be used on exterior surfaces.
 DO NOT use oven cleaners, steel wool, steel scouring pads, harsh detergents, or detergents containing chlorine bleach.

 To remove burned food stains from cookware with a ceramic cooking surface, fill pan with warm water and dish liquid and let it soak for about an hour.
 Rinse with warm water, dish liquid, and a nylon sponge.
 Dry thoroughly and wipe the ceramic nonstick surface with a small amount of cooking oil on a paper towel, then wipe off.